Booligoosh/codetheweb.blog/_posts/2018-1-17-css-text-properties-and-google-fonts.md

 Woo!
 That's it for today!
 Hopefully, this article was useful and helped you along your coding journey.
 As always, if there was anything that you didn't get or if you have any feedback, [tell me in the comments][comments].

 Also, these articles don't come out of thin air!
-Looking at my Pomodoro Timer, so far I've spent 3 hours and 15 minutes on this article.
+Looking at my [Pomodoro Timer][pomodoro], so far I've spent 3 hours and 20 minutes on this article, and have just passed to 40,000 word mark on this blog!

 While your nice comments and knowing that I am helping you all make it worthwhile, I'd really appreciate it if you [shared this][share] or [this blog](/#share) with your friends or [signed up to the newsletter][newsletter] to get the latest articles in your inbox.